-For this goal, it will:
+For this goal, it will :

-- o define the technical specifications for procurement packages, the general QA rules and contracting rules, - o control, analyse and decide upon design changes or deviations, - o maintain databases on R&D and manufacturing results, - integrate all aspects of ITER: technology and physics safety and licensing assembly CODAC and diagnostics cost and schedule.
+- define the technical specifications for procurement packages, the general QA rules and contracting rules, - o control, analyse and decide upon design changes or deviations, - o maintain databases on R&D and manufacturing results, - integrate all aspects of ITER: technology and physics safety and licensing assembly CODAC and diagnostics cost and schedule.

-• a National Team, as part of the ILE in each Party, which will manage and follow up the technical content of the procurement contributed by the Party, when the financial and legal contents of the relevant contracts are being taken care of by a Domestic Agency o assure technical control of each domestic supplier contract by a permanent presence in suppliers' premises, and a schedule control by accepting contractual payments according only to work progress.
+• a National Team, as part of the ILE in each Party, which will manage and follow up the technical content of the procurement contributed by the Party, when the financial and legal contents of the relevant contracts are being taken care of by a Domestic Agency

-For this goal, each National Team will:
+For this goal, each National Team will :

-- o adapt technical specifications to its national usages and ensure engineering at detailed level, - o implement QA,
+- adapt technical specifications to its national usages and ensure engineering at detailed level, - o implement QA, - assure technical control of each domestic supplier contract by a permanent presence in suppliers' premises, and a schedule control by accepting contractual payments according only to work progress.